 Article VIII.
-Appeal (Non-Title IX Cases)
+Appeal of (Non-Title IX Cases)

-- 1. A student found responsible for violating the Student Code of Conduct may appeal the decision and or sanctions by submitting an appeal in writing to the Vice President for Student Affairs within 10 business days of the date of the decision letter. - 2.
-The Vice President for Student Affairs will review the appeal.
+- The A student or student organization found responsible for violating the Student Code of Conduct may appeal the decision and or sanctions finding them responsible for the charges by submitting an appeal in writing to the Vice President for Student Affairs within 10 business days of the date of the decision letter. - 2.
+The Vice President for Student Affairs or designee will review the appeal.
 Grounds for appeal are limited to the following: - a. the student's rights, as outlined in this regulation, were violated in the hearing process; - b. new information is discovered that was not available at the time of the hearing; - c. the information presented does not support the decision; or - d. the sanction(s) imposed was/were not appropriate for the violation. - 3.
-The Vice President for Student Affairs may uphold the decision and/or sanctions, modify the decision and/or sanctions, remand the case to the same Hearing Administrator/Committee for reconsideration of the decision and/or sanctions, or remand the case to a new Hearing Administrator/Committee for a new hearing.
-Unless the appeal decision is to remand the case, the appeal decision is considered the final decision of the
+The Vice President for Student Affairs or designee may uphold the decision and/or sanctions, modify the decision and/or sanctions, remand the case to the same Hearing OfficerAdministrator/Committee for reconsideration of the decision and/or sanctions, or remand the case to a new Hearing OfficerAdministrator/Committee for a new hearing.
+Unless the appeal decision is to remand the case, the appeal decision is considered the final decision of the University. - 4.
+A copy of the decision of the Vice President of Student Affair or designee shall be forwarded to the charged student, the victim (where permitted by FERPAlaw) and to the Dean of Students Office for filing and for distribution to the appropriate parties.

-- University. - 4.
-A copy of the decision of the Vice President of Student Affair shall be forwarded to the charged student, the victim (where permitted by law) and to the Dean of Students Office for filing and for distribution to the appropriate parties. - 5.
-If the final decision of the University is a sanction of suspension or expulsion, a charged student may seek judicial review of the final decision pursuant to Florida Rule of Appellate Procedure 9.190(b)(3), (which is applicable to review of quasi-judicial decisions of an administrative body not subject to the Administrative Procedure Act), by filing a petition for certiorari review with the circuit court for Escambia County within thirty (30) days of the final decision of the University.
+5. If the final decision of the University is a sanction of suspension or expulsion, a charged student may seek judicial review of the final decision pursuant to Florida Rule of Appellate Procedure 9.190(b)(3), (which is applicable to review of quasi-judicial decisions of an administrative body not subject to the Administrative Procedure Act), by filing a petition for certiorari review with the circuit court for Escambia County within thirty (30) days of the final decision of the University.
 If the student seeks review with the court, he or she must also provide a copy of the petition for certiorari review to the Office of the Vice President for Student Affairs, University of West Florida, Bldg.
 10, 11000 University Parkway, Pensacola, FL 32514.

 Article IX.
-Appeal (Title IX Cases)
+Appeal of (Title IX Cases)